Your skincare routine is just as important as any bedtime regimen.

 Retinol can treat acne and slow aging.

-“For men seeking rejuvenating benefits, I suggest using [a] retinol-based product at nighttime, when skin is in recovery mode,” Aiossa said.
+“For men seeking rejuvenating benefits, I suggest using [a] retinol-based product at nighttime, when skin is in recovery mode,” Aiossa commented.
 “Retinol will help speed up the cell turnover (gentle exfoliation) while minimizing the appearance of pore size, fine lines and wrinkles, discolorations, and improving skin texture.
 It is a multitasking powerhouse ingredient.”

 The evening is a good time to apply a product with retinol.
 It’s known to cause extra sun sensitivity.
 Sun exposure also makes retinol less effective.